- What is a miscarriage?

 - Missed miscarriage occurs when the fetus dies within the first 20 weeks of pregnancy, but, in most cases, no fetal matter or tissue pass out of the womb.
 The physical miscarriage may have to be medically induced.
 Missed miscarriage is usually an incidental finding because there is rarely any indication that anything was wrong with the pregnancy.

-To find out about the range of possible treatment options for incomplete and missed miscarriages, see the Treatment section of this resource.
+To find out about the range of possible treatment options for incomplete and missed miscarriages, see Treatment.

 A miscarriage which takes place in the first trimester (during the first 12 weeks of pregnancy) is known as an early miscarriage.
 This is the most common type of miscarriage and is most commonly caused by chromosomal abnormalities (problems with the foetus’s DNA) or by problems affecting the placenta.

 A miscarriage which takes place in the second trimester (during weeks 13-20 of pregnancy) is known as a late miscarriage.
-Late miscarriages are much less common than early miscarriages and are often caused by problems arising from uterine or cervical abnormalities, invasive fetal diagnostic procedures, rhesus isoimmunisation or long-term (chronic) health conditions affecting the pregnant person, such as polycystic ovarian syndrome (PCOS) or by the pregnant person contracting infections, which may be sexually transmitted (for example, chlamydia or from food poisoning (salmonella, toxoplasmosis and listeria).
+Late miscarriages are much less common than early miscarriages and are often caused by:

 The underlying cause(s) of miscarriage will be treated where possible.
 However, a cause is not always found as a result of testing.
 Not finding a cause for recurrent miscarriage is not necessarily a negative outcome: many people who experience recurrent miscarriages for no apparent cause go on to have a healthy pregnancy when they next conceive, without needing further treatment.